digi-embedded/dey-examples/apix-can-examples/README.md

 Example applications to access and manage CAN interface using the Digi APIX library.

-These applications enable one CAN interface of the board and start a tranmission or reception using the selected baudrate.
+These applications enable one CAN interface of the board and start a transmission or reception using the selected baudrate.

 In the reception example the application will wait for frames and print them in the